tobychui/arozos/README.md

 #### Testing

-Open your default browser and visit the http://{Raspberry_Pi_IP_Address}/AOB/ and follow the on scren guide for setting up a new user.
+Open your default browser and visit the http://{Raspberry_Pi_IP_Address}/AOB/ and follow the on-screen guide for setting up a new user.

 ## Preview / Screenshots
 ![Image](img/screenshots/audio.png?raw=true)